 Miriam came on board in the summer of 2011 as a fill-in photographer, but it didn’t take long for her to become entrenched as an integral part in the mission of Camp Highland.
 She is a University of Georgia graduate with a degree in Photojournalism.
 She has been serving as a part of our Full-Time Staff since the end August 2011.
 She is Bill’s assistant, the event coordinator of our Golf Tournament and handles all Overnight Camp Registration.
 Her servant’s heart, mixed with a solid work ethic and attention to detail, has made her a key team member and a joy to work with.

 Director of Development

 Zach started working at Camp Highland back in 2009 after he graduated from Kennesaw State University with a degree in Sport Management & Marketing.
-He served as the Marketing Director for 5 years before taking a turn into a different career path in order to expand his competence.
-This experience broadened his skills and honed his strengths as he helped develop solutions to complex issues faced by many of today’s business leaders and their employees.
-Back now with a new set of skills and at a different stage in life, Zach’s role is in development and donor relations.
+He served as Director of Marketing for 5 years before choosing a different career path in order to expand his competence.
+That experience broadened his skills and honed his strengths as he helped develop solutions to complex issues faced by many of today’s business leaders and their employees.
+The vision and passion of developing leaders and influencing the hearts of children and adults sits as one of the cornerstones of Camp Highland’s core values.
+Zach’s role as Director of Development helps cast that vision to those desiring more as leaders in their home, at their work place, in their community, and to help them see their investment outlive what they ever thought was possible.
 He and his wife, Emily, have a daughter, Adaline.

 Highland Day Camp Director